What to do in Rome during August? The Essential Guide

 La Madonna della Neve

 For those who miss wintry nights in the height of summer, fret not: La Madonna della Neve has got you covered.
 Each year, between 8pm-12pm on 5th of August, Piazza di Santa Maria Maggiore transforms into a snowy wonderland filled with music, dance and light shows.
 The event which is attended by thousands of people annually initially came about during a dream.
 According to legend the Virgin appeared in a dream to Pope Liberius (352-366 AD) on the night between August 4 and 5 and told them that a spot in Rome would be covered in snow.
 The next day, the pope woke to find snow on a patch of land that is today’s Santa Maria Maggiore.
-Even if you are not religiously inclined, this event is not one to miss.
+Even if you are not religiously inclined, this event that takes place in front of the imposing Church of Santa Maria Maggiore is not one to miss.

 Estate Romana

 Touring the Colosseum at night is as spectacular as it sounds.
 It is surprising how much a nighttime tour of this iconic landmark transforms it into a masterpiece.
 With the arches illuminated by the moonlight and the lack of people compared to visiting during the day, it is safe to say that if there was a cultural experience not to miss in Rome, this would be it.
-Tickets for La Luna Sul Colosseo are available until the 31st of October.
+Tickets for Una Notte al Colosseo are available until the end of September.

 The night of San Lorenzo